 Most email marketing platforms like MailChimp and Constant Contact offer email list segmentation based on the data you have about your contacts.
-Marketing Automation tools like HubSpot offer a higher level of segmentation by using workflows and smart content where you can create contextual marketing campaigns that get triggered when the user performs specific actions on your website.
+Marketing Automation tools like HubSpot offer a higher level of segmentation by using workflows and smart content to create contextual marketing campaigns triggered when the user performs specific actions on your website.

 Segmenting allows for more personalized messages, which then leads to a higher open rate.

-According to Adestra "Personalized email subject lines are 22.2% more likely to be opened", most modern email marketing platforms allows you to merge data fields in your email subject and message body.
-It’s very important to personalize a greeting and deliver a personalized and concise message that is easy to read and easy to grasp
+According to Adestra, "Personalized email subject lines are 22.2% more likely to be opened", most modern email marketing platforms allow you to merge data fields in your email subject and message body.
+It’s essential to personalize a greeting and deliver a personalized and concise message that is easy to read and easy grasp.

 Attract the right audience in the first place.
 If you attract people who don’t fit your target audience and then try to email them on a topic they don’t find interesting, no matter how perfect your email, or subject line, they will still find it uninteresting and therefore not open the email at all.